PLEASE CONTRIBUTE TO THE WAPA PAC FUND - CLick Here

 Wisconsin is falling behind.
 More than a dozen states have moved toward independent or “optimal team practice” models for PAs.
 Nurse practitioners (NPs) already have this authority in Wisconsin.

-Independent practice requires:
+Eligibility for Autonomous practice requires:

 • 7,680 hours of qualifying supervised or collaborative clinical practice experience,